LuMarans30/clientServerJava17092022/README.md

 # clientServerJava17092022

-Simple app for connecting a client to a remote or local server to perform mathematical expressions.
+Simple app which connects a client to a remote or local server to perform mathematical expressions.

 <h2> Usage: </h2>
 <ol>